 Go to market

-Montréal counts five farmers markets, including the Jean-Talon Market, open year round and more than 50 seasonal ones.
+Montréal counts a few farmers markets, including the Jean-Talon Market, open year round and various seasonal ones.
 Touring any one of these food meccas is a dream come true for any food lover.
 Eat your way through many of them by visiting the various cheese mongers, spice stores, artisanal bakeries, seasonal fruit and vegetable stands, charcuterie stalls and restaurants that call these markets home.

 Dig into a poutine

 Poutine is one of Québec’s most famous culinary exploits and Montréal is home to quite a few “best” poutine spots.
-Every Montrealer has a favourite, from the classic 24-hour spot La Banquise to Ma Poule Mouillée’s poutine topped with Portuguese chicken or Blackstrap BBQ’s burnt end poutine.
+Every Montrealer has a favourite, from the classic 24-hour spot La Banquise to Ma Poule Mouillée’s poutine with São Jorge cheese, grilled chicken & chouriço or Poutineville's create-your-own poutine.
 Pick one and dig in; you’ll never forget your first time.

 Taste test bagels